gruhn/vue-qrcode-reader/README.md

 So by default we fetch it at runtime from a CDN.
 That's an issue for offline applications or applications that run in a network with strict CSP policy.
 For a workaround see: https://github.com/gruhn/vue-qrcode-reader/issues/354

+### `torch` is not supported on my device, although it has a flashlight.

+Support for `torch` is inconsistent across devices, cameras and browsers and operating systems.
+On some devices the rear camera supports `torch` but the front camera doesn't, even if the front camera actually has a flashlight.

+Furthermore, `torch` is not supported on iOS at all (last checked iOS 17.1).

+Visit [this page](https://vue-qrcode-reader.netlify.app/select-camera-demo.html) with your device.
+The list of links represents all cameras installed on the device.
+If you click, the camera should be loaded.
+Below the camera view the JSON object of "capabilities" is printed.
+If it doesn't contain the key/value pair `"torch": true` then flashlight is not supported for that camera.

+This JSON object provided as payload of the [`camera-on` event](https://vue-qrcode-reader.netlify.app/api/QrcodeStream.html#camera-on).